WeblateOrg/weblate/docs/admin/continuous.rst

 source.
 You can either use hooks (see :ref:`hooks`) or just regularly run :djadmin:`updategit --all`.

+Whenever Weblate updates the repository, the :guilabel:`Post-update script` hooks are executed.

 With Gettext po files, you might be often bitten by conflict in PO file headers.
 To avoid it, you can use shipped merge driver (:file:`examples/git-merge-gettext-po`).
 To use it just put following